 Families often have questions about their child’s development.
 When should I expect them to walk or talk?
 Should I be concerned if my child has a tantrum?
 Is lying a problem?

 We’re here to help!
 Below are several resources that can help you answer common questions about your child’s development.

 - 2-1-1 Child Development Infoline can work with you to help understand your needs and questions.
 They can provide you with resources related to child development, challenging behaviors, and other challenges you are facing.
-This chart shows all of the many resources you can access through 2-1-1 Child Development Infoline.
 Call 800-505-7000 to reach the infoline.

 - The Ages and Stages Questionnaires (ASQ-3) provide a fun, interactive way to understand your child’s skills and notice changes over time.
 As a parent, you can enroll in CT’s Ages and Stages Monitoring program for free, through the Child Development Infoline.
 Visit the 2-1-1 Child Development Ages and Stages webpage to learn more about how you can answer a few questions and begin to keep track of your child’s development from 2 months to 5 years of age.

 - The Sparkler app provides a way to access the Ages and Stages Questionnaires on through a mobile app.
 Sparkler also includes idea for fun activities to spark your child’s growing heart, mind, body, and words!
 For more information, visit the OEC Sparkler webpage.